Rappykyun/review_react/docs/websocket-chat.md

   - Inbound from client: `{ user: string, text: string }`.
   - Outbound from server: `{ id, type: 'chat' | 'system', user, text, ts, self? }`.

-## Notes & tips

-- Environment: You can override the WebSocket URL by setting `VITE_WS_URL`.
-- Reconnect strategy: For production, consider auto‑reconnect with backoff (not included in this demo).
-- Validation & security: In production, validate/sanitize messages and authenticate users before accepting traffic.